CASL presents a number of awards to recognize exceptional scholarship, teaching, research, volunteer service, and support for Canadian hepatology:

-The Gold Medal Award was established by the Canadian Liver Foundation in 1983 as a lecture sponsorship program.
+The CLF-CASL Gold Medal Award was established by the Canadian Liver Foundation in 1983 as a lecture sponsorship program.
 The recipient, a scientist who had made or was making an outstanding contribution to liver research, was invited as a guest lecturer at the Royal College of Physicians and Surgeons’ Annual Conference.
 The first recipient was Dr. Jean-Pierre Benhamou of Paris, France.
-As of 1996, the medalist is invited as a guest lecturer at the Canadian Liver Meeting (formerly presented as part of the CASL programming at the Canadian Digestive Disease Week (CDDW)) and is co-presented by the CLF and CASL with a Gold Medal and commemorative plaque.
-The award is recognized as the CLF-CASL Gold Medal.
+Since 1996, the medalist is invited as a guest lecturer at the annual CASL meeting (currently as part of the Canadian Liver Meeting) and is co-presented by the CLF and CASL with a Gold Medal and commemorative plaque.

-Nominations for the next award will open in early 2021.
-Please view the Award Terms of Reference for more information on nomination requirements, process and deadlines.
+Nominations for the 2022 CLF-CASL Gold Medal Award are now OPEN!
+Please view the Call for Nominations for more information on nomination requirements, process and deadlines.

 Education Excellence Award

 Founded in 2017, this award recognizes CASL members who demonstrate exceptional scholarly activities, leadership in medical education, significant involvement in the development and/or implementation of educational programs and innovations, excellence in teaching, and a commitment to administrative duties relating to medical education.

 Nominations are now closed, watch the website soon for an announcement regarding the 2021 recipient!

 Established in 2017, this award recognizes a CASL member who exemplifies research excellence, including but not limited to the development and/or implementation of research innovations and programs at the local, provincial and national level; publication of high-impact scholarship; and a demonstrated commitment to administrative duties that foster Canadian hepatology research.